underhillanna/PhotosynQ-Documentation/help/_protocols_Run_a_Protocol.md

 ### Run a Protocols

-All the protocols you or the community developed on PhotosynQ can use independent from projects.
+All the protocols you or the community developed on PhotosynQ can use independent from Projects.
 Those measurements can be saved to your notebook using the desktop app.

 #### Desktop